RubyAfterAll/spicerack/README.md

 * [AroundTheWorld](around_the_world/README.md) allows you to easily wrap methods with custom logic on any class.
 * [Collectible](collectible/README.md) provides an extensible framework for building array-like object collections.
+* [Conjunction](conjunction/README.md) provides a mechanism to loosely coupled a suite of cross-referenced objects.
 * [Facet](facet/README.md) is a filterable, sortable, pageable, and Rails cacheable `ActiveRecord::Relation`.
 * [RedisHash](redis_hash/README.md) provides a class that matches the Hash api by wrapping Redis.
 * [RSpice](rspice/README.md) is an `RSpec` utility gem of custom matchers, shared contexts and examples.